What Is Allergic Asthma?

 Be careful doing outside work.
 Gardening and raking can stir up pollen and mold.

 Bronchodilators, which relax the muscles around the airways, allow you to breathe easier.
 These drugs are often used to stop asthma symptoms after they've started.
 Sometimes, you use them daily to help control your asthma.

 Anti-inflammatory drugs, which ease swelling, are used for long-term control of asthma.

 Other medications can prevent your airways from tightening or block the release of chemicals that trigger the allergic reaction.

-Allergy shots can train your immune system to stop overreacting to specific allergens.
+Allergy shots or tablets can train your immune system to stop overreacting to specific allergens.